-Learning Objectives:
+Course Objectives:

 - 1. To introduce students to the fundamental concepts of geography in relation to disaster management. - 2.
 Students will learn about the nature of disasters, their causes, and impacts. - 3.
 The course will also explore the role of geography in disaster management, including hazard mapping, risk assessment, and emergency response planning. - 4.
 Students will learn about the impacts of disasters on people and the environment, and how geospatial technologies can be used to mitigate these impacts. - 5.
-The course will also cover the role of government agencies, NGOs, and communities in disaster management.
+The course will also cover the role of government agencies, NGOs, and communities in disaster management. - 6.
+To learn global warming and climate change. - 7.
+To understand importance of disaster management in India.

-Learning Outcomes:
+Course Outcomes:

-- 1. Understand the basic concepts of geography related to disaster management. - 2.
-Analyze the relationship between physical geography and natural disasters. - 3.
-Explore the impact of human activities on natural disasters. - 4.
-Learn about local disaster and risk assessment. - 5.
-Understand the role of geospatial technologies in disaster management. - 6.
-Understand the role of government agencies, NGOs, and communities in disaster management.
+- CO1.
+Understand the basic concepts of geography related to disaster management. - CO2.
+Analyze the relationship between physical geography and natural disasters. - CO3.
+Explore the impact of human activities on natural disasters. - CO4.
+Learn about local disaster and risk assessment. - CO5.
+Understand the role of geospatial technologies in disaster management. - CO6.
+Understand the role of government agencies, NGOs, and communities in disaster management. - CO7.
+Know the effects of global warming and climate change.